beginning of content

 • Your skin is a protective covering for your body.

-• Your skin functions to protect against infections, injuries, regulate body temperature, and perceive sensations such as touch and pain.
+• Your skin protects against infections and injuries, regulates body temperature, and allows you to feel sensations such as touch and pain.

 • Skin cancer happens when skin cells become damaged by ultraviolet (UV) radiation from the sun, so it's important to protect your skin.

-• It is important to check your skin regularly, and watch out for any changes that happen to your skin, such as moles that grow in size, shape or colour.
+• It's important to check your skin regularly and watch out for any changes that happen to your skin, such as moles that grow in size, shape or colour.

-• Most moles and marks on your skin are harmless, but it’s best to show your doctor so they can check.
+• Most moles and marks on your skin are harmless, but it's best to get them checked by your doctor.

 What is skin?

-Your skin is your body’s largest organ.
+Your skin is your body's largest organ.
 It works as a protective covering for your body.
-The skin is tough and flexible and helps protect your internal organs from the outside world.
+Your skin is tough and flexible and helps protect your internal organs from the outside world.

 What are the parts of the skin?

-Skin covers your body and has three layers:
+Your skin covers your body and has 3 layers:

-The three layers of skin; epidermis, dermis and subcutaneous.
+The 3 layers of skin; epidermis, dermis and subcutaneous.

 What are the functions of skin?